 - Turn off the lights!
 This is another insanely easy way to lower your electric bills.
 Just like with fans, leaving the lights on in an unoccupied room or house is an inexcusable waste of energy.
 If you’re afraid you might forget, invest in motion detectors to automatically turn them off, or timers to turn lights on and off when you’re on vacation.

-Do you have questions about your residential energy efficiency?
+Do you have questions about how to save electricity?
 Need to schedule an electrical inspection or repairs?

 Contact us at Complete Electrical Solutions.
-We’re here to help you get more mileage out of your home energy dollar.
+We’re here to help you get more mileage out of your home energy dollar by informing you of practicals ways on how to save electricity.